-How does it works?
+How does it work?

-Kinekt 2.1 construction is based on two springs that are neatly put into sliding mechanism that provides up to 35 mm friction-free vertical travel.
+Kinekt 2.1 construction is based on two springs that are neatly put into a sliding mechanism that provides up to 35 mm friction-free vertical travel.
 The beauty of the system is that you can adjust the suspension to your liking.
-First you choose the appropriate springs for your weight (50-100 lbs, 100-150 lbs, 150-200 lbs and above 200 lbs).
+First, you choose the appropriate springs for your weight (50-100 lbs, 100-150 lbs, 150-200 lbs and above 200 lbs).
 Then you have the possibility to manually adjust the cushioning rate by tightening the lower spring (you can do it easily just by rotating the screw).
-So you can have a magic carpet ride or more sporty and tight one.
+So you can have a magic carpet ride or a more sporty and tight one.
 At least in theory…

-Is it good?a
+Is it good?

 Yes, very.
 Especially subjectively and when riding on forest roots because you really feel that you have only very little air in the rear tire.
 But the cushioning comes with some drawbacks.
 Let’s start with the most obvious – bounciness.
-Kinekt 2.1 uses springs so of course it will bounce to some degree.
+Kinekt 2.1 uses springs so, of course, it will bounce to some degree.
 When you put the Kinekt 2.1 on the lightest settings (0 on the scale from 0 to 8) the bounciness is definitely there.
 You feel it when riding on big bumps or when you want to have a steady pace on the road (when you pedal rhythmically you induce the bounciness and even enhance it with each pedal stroke).
 But when you tighten the lower spring (moving from 0 to 2) you reduce the bounciness and still enjoy the cushioning (my test showed no real difference in comfort level between the 0 and 2 setups but you have to remember that it all depends on your weight so for you it can be a different situation).
-When I moved from 2 to 4, the bounciness was almost gone but so was gone the cushioning (Kinket 2.1 become much less comfortable than my Ergon CF3 Pro seatpost) so for the rest of the test I stayed on the level 2.
+When I moved from 2 to 4, the bounciness was almost gone but so was gone the cushioning (Kinket 2.1 becomes much less comfortable than my Ergon CF3 Pro seatpost) so for the rest of the test I stayed on the level 2.
 It worked best for me.
-And the vibration readings shows that in that setup Kinekt 2.1 in the forest recorded the lowest ever level of vibrations (7,7% less vibration than on Ergon CF3 Pro seatpost which already was providing a very comfortable ride).
-Though on the fast gravel route a carbon two leaf springs of Ergon CF3 sestpost offered better resistance to high frequency vibrations (Kinekt 2.1 was 3,4% less effective there – at 30 psi).
+And the vibration readings show that in that setup Kinekt 2.1 in the forest recorded the lowest ever level of vibrations (7,7% less vibration than on Ergon CF3 Pro seatpost which already was providing a very comfortable ride).
+Though on the fast gravel route a carbon two leaf springs of Ergon CF3 sestpost offered better resistance to high-frequency vibrations (Kinekt 2.1 was 3,4% less effective there – at 30 psi).

-This readings was on my benchmark bike equipped with Lauf Grit SL fork, Shockstop stem and Soma Cazadero 700x42c tires run at 30 psi.
+This reading was on my benchmark bike equipped with Lauf Grit SL fork, Shockstop stem and Soma Cazadero 700x42c tires run at 30 psi.
 To find out more about the benefits of Kinekt 2.1 I put more air into the tires (60 psi to be exact) and rerun the test.
 In forest the level of vibration increased about 4 % (very similar to increase recorded with Ergon CF3 Pro tested at 60 psi) but on the fast gravel route to my surprise Kinekt 2.1 was almost on the same comfort level as it was with tires run at 30 psi (1,6% is so minimal difference that it was basically the same).
-To get better comparison I also tested Ergon seatpost in that situation and the vibration increased nearly 5%.
-So it seams that in general no matter what the tire pressure on fast gravel route Kinekt 2.1 will provide basically the same level of (very high) comfort.
+To get a better comparison I also tested Ergon seatpost in that situation and the vibration increased by nearly 5%.
+So it seems that in general no matter what the tire pressure on fast gravel route Kinekt 2.1 will provide basically the same level of (very high) comfort.

 So everything is good with Kinekt 2.1?

 And finally, there is one more thing – not exactly the flaw of Kinekt itself but the flaw of all the suspension solutions that suspends the rider and not the bike.
 When riding with something as good as Kinekt you start to become a hooligan and go for the biggest potholes you can find.
-Kinekt does remarkably good job of isolating you from the hits (really it is just insane how much it can do) but in the same time the rear wheel itself is not suspended at all so I quickly noticed that my wheel definitely took some beating and needed a centering.
-The other thing with suspending the rider and not the bike is that rear wheel quickly looses the traction as it bounces on the big roots so you get a very strange sensation: your bottom is still on the saddle and you are still pedalling strong as nothing happened yet your bike is all over the place.
+Kinekt does a remarkably good job of isolating you from the hits (really it is just insane how much it can do) but at the same time, the rear wheel itself is not suspended at all so I quickly noticed that my wheel definitely took some beating and needed a centering.
+The other thing with suspending the rider and not the bike is that rear wheel quickly loses the traction as it bounces on the big roots so you get a very strange sensation: your bottom is still on the saddle and you are still pedaling strong as nothing happened yet your bike is all over the place.
 Strange and not exactly safe riding sensation 😊

 Would I buy it?